microsoft/vscode-docs/docs/cpp/config-clang-mac.md

    ![Command Palette](images/clang-mac/intellisense-configurations-mac-clang.png)

 1. Find the **Compiler path** setting.
 VS Code will attempt to populate it with a default compiler based on what it finds on your system.
-For Clang on MacOS, the path should look like this: `/usr/bin/clang`.
+For Clang on macOS, the path should look like this: `/usr/bin/clang`.

    The **Compiler path** setting is the most important setting in your configuration.
 The extension uses it to infer the path to the C++ standard library header files.
 When the extension knows where to find those files, it can provide lots of useful information to you as you write code.
 This information is called *IntelliSense* and you'll see some examples later in this tutorial.

-1. Set **IntelliSense mode** to `${default}`, which on MacOS is `clang-x64`.
+1. Set **IntelliSense mode** to `${default}`, which on macOS is `clang-x64`.

 1. You only need to modify the **Include path** setting if your program includes header files that are not in your workspace or in the standard library path.